thibaultduponchelle/perlres/README.md

 - [Laziness, Impatience and Hubris](https://www.brainyquote.com/fr/citation/larry-wall_141510) - The three chief virtues of a programmer
 - [DWIM](https://en.wikipedia.org/wiki/DWIM) - Do What I Mean principle (not this [DWIM](http://dwimperl.szabgab.com/windows.html))
 - Get the job done
-- Baby Perl - Programming using Perl with a reduced set of builtins and idioms
+- Baby Perl :baby_symbol: - Programming using Perl with a reduced set of builtins and idioms
 - [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) - Apply to experienced programmers
 - [The CPAN river](http://neilb.org/2015/04/20/river-of-cpan.html) - Metaphor about CPAN dependencies